 - Be allowed to swim anywhere in the pool

 The supervision of children is a safety precaution designed to provide an extra degree of safety beyond that provided by YMCA lifeguards for all children under 12.
-Adult supervision is defined as a responsible person 18 or older.
-Teen supervision is defined as a responsible person 17 or older.
+Adult supervision is defined as a responsible member 18 or older.
+Teen supervision is defined as a responsible member 17 or older.

 - Children 6 and Under: Will be supervised in the water even after successful completion of the shallow or deep water test.
 This supervision may be by an adult OR alternatively by a teen with an adult on deck